 - Waterproof bags to protect your equipment’s like Cameras and Camcorders.

 - Electric plug adapters for 240 volts AC 50 Hz.
-UK-style square-pin plugs are used.
+UK-style square-pin plugs.

 - An International Driving License if you may probably be thinking of hiring a vehicle.